 "Cause nobody cares about the band and the cheerleaders need all the help they can get.
 Now can we please get back to work?
 Turn to page 125 in your textbooks."

 Before the books come out, Mark comes up to me and quietly asks, "Can I go to the nurse?"
 "What’s wrong?"
 I ask.
 No teacher should ever ask that question, but our nurse has been complaining that she’s been swamped with ridiculous complaints.
 "My toe’s infected and it’s bleeding."
 I write him a pass as quickly as possible to remove him from my classroom.
 I don’t want any blood on my floor.
 Mark leaves and I notice a small spot of blood under his desk.
 I sigh loudly.
 I open my classroom door and spot our hallway janitor.
 I am lucky to have found her so quickly.
 According to the OSHA regulations for blood borne pathogens, only qualified personnel are allowed to clean up blood.
 As I prop open the door to my room, she tells me she’ll return promptly to clean up the mess.

 "Let’s go guys.
 Page 125," I plead.
 They get their books out.
 Slowly.
-Finally, I say, "Alright, you will notice here that..."
+Finally, I say, "Alright, we are going to read a passage on..."
 Noisily, her keys jangling from her belt loop, the janitor enters my room with a rag and a squirt bottle filled with some kind of some orange solution.
 She sprays the solution on the blood and wipes it clean.
-No work can be completed as she does this because every student is watching her wipe up the blood.
+No work can be completed as she completes her task because every student is watching her wipe up the blood.
 It takes all of twenty seconds.

 "Hey Mr. M?"

 "How do you say page 125 in German?"